MapleCCC/ABSort/README.md

 Alternatively, you can pass Python code from `stdin`.

+## Algorithm

+Currently a naïve topological sort on the dependency graph, with function/class definitions as graph nodes, and their dependencies as graph edges.

 ## Limitations

 The script is a static analysis tool.
-It's impossible to handle some heavily dynamic behaviours, e.g. dynamic manipulation of the globals(), locals().
+It's beyond the tool's capability and scope to handle some heavily dynamic behaviours, e.g. dynamic manipulation of the globals(), locals(), etc.

 ## License